 UCISA provides an umbrella for a wide range of group activities from formal constituted groups (Special Interest Groups), to groups that provide a forum for collaboration across a number or related organisations in a key area for the sector (Liaison Groups), to small groups set up to co-ordinate a specific tasks as a service to UCISA members (Working Parties).
 In addition there are reserved areas of this site that serve a particularly community of interest within UCISA such as the membership and senior management.

-If you are interested in becoming a member of one of the eight special interest Group Committees, please take a look at this
+If you are interested in becoming a member of one of the seven special interest Group Committees, please take a look at this

 document in the first instance before approaching the relevant Group Chair.

-The Executive Committee oversees the Association's activities and is responsible for occasional workshops, the website, mailing lists, and the annual Management Conference.
+ucisa's Board of Trustees and Leadership Council oversees the Association's activities and is responsible for occasional workshops, the website, mailing lists, and the annual Leadership Conference.

 A group drawing on the experience and shared knowledge of staff in the areas of Business and Corporate Information Systems